acts-project/acts/.github/issue_template.md

     - Improvement
     - infrastructure

-- [ ] If the issue reports a bug, is it also marked with one of the `Impact - {Minor,Major,Critical}` labels?
+- [ ] If the issue reports a bug:

+    - [ ] Is it also marked with one of the `Impact - {Minor,Major,Critical}` labels?
+    - [ ] Does the description contain all necessary information to reproduce the error?

 - [ ] Is the issue assigned to a milestone?
-In most cases this should be `next`.
+This should be `next` unless you know exactly what you are doing.

 - [ ] If the issue is a question or the start of a discussion, please add the `Needs discussion` label.